viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 #### The bottom line

-The settling time, which you can calculate using formulas in the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc), tells you how long it takes for the output signal to settle to a new value (for 12-bit digitization precision) when the input signal undergoes a <u>step change</u> to a new value.
+The settling time, which you can calculate using formulas in the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc), tells you how long it takes for the output signal to settle to a new value (for 12-bit digitization precision) when the input signal undergoes a <ins>step change</ins> to a new value.

 ## Calibration